maladjus/100-days-of-code/log.md

 **Thoughts**: Editing and experimenting can be slow-going while I'm learning.
 I'm not discouraged - just coming to terms with reality.
 This will take time to master.

 **Link to work**: Forthcoming

+### Day 18: January 20, 2017

+**Today's Progress**: Most of my time today was spent trying to devise how to set up borders to my liking for my FCC tribute page project.

+**Thoughts**: This was one of my least productive days to date, but still a good experience.
+I have some more Reading-Searching-Asking to do.